Color television: United States

 Although all-electronic color was introduced in the US in 1953, high prices and the scarcity of color programming greatly slowed its acceptance in the marketplace.
-The first national color broadcast (the 1954 Tournament of Roses Parade) occurred on January 1, 1954, but over the next dozen years most network broadcasts, and nearly all local programming, continued to be in black-and-white.
+The first national color broadcast (the 1954 Tournament of Roses Parade) occurred on 1 January 1954, but over the next dozen years most network broadcasts, and nearly all local programming, continued to be in black-and-white.
 In 1956, NBC's The Perry Como Show became the first live network television series to present a majority of episodes in color.
-CBS's The Big Record, starring pop vocalist Patti Page, was the first television show broadcast in color for the entire 1957–1958 season; its production costs were greater than most movies were at the time not only because of all the stars featured on the hour-long extravaganza but the extremely high-intensity lighting and electronics required for the new RCA TK-41 cameras, which were the first practical color television cameras.
+The CBS television production of Rodgers & Hammerstein's Cinderella was broadcast live in color on 31 March 1957.
+It was their only musical written directly for television, and had the highest one-night number of viewers to date at 107 million.
+CBS's The Big Record, starring pop vocalist Patti Page, in 1957–1958 became the first television show broadcast in color for an entire season.
+The production costs for these shows were greater than most movies were at the time, not only because of all the stars featured in the musical and on the hour-long variety extravaganza, but also due to the extremely high-intensity lighting and electronics required for the new RCA TK-41 cameras, which were the first practical color television cameras.

 It was not until the mid-1960s that color sets started selling in large numbers, due in part to the color transition of 1965 in which it was announced that over half of all network prime-time programming would be broadcast in color that autumn.
 The first all-color prime-time season came just one year later.